mmsstudio-org/mms-studio/README.md

 - **Styling**: Tailwind CSS with ShadCN UI components for a modern, consistent look.
 - **Backend & Database**: Firebase (Firestore) for data storage.
 - **Authentication**: Firebase Authentication for the admin dashboard.
-- **Deployment**: Configured for deployment on modern hosting platforms.
+- **Deployment**: Configured for deployment on modern hosting platforms like Firebase App Hosting or Vercel.

 ## Getting Started